-Also Known As: Center Beef Shanks; Cross-Cut Shanks; Fore Shank for Soup
+Also Known As: Beef Hindshank; Cross-Cut Shanks; Fore Shank for Soup; Hindshank for Soup

 Can be bone-in or boneless.
 Slow cook for best results.

 A portion of the leg, which is used extensively for movement.
 As a result, it is typically cut into cross sections called Shank Cross-Cuts which are braised to make flavorful, fork-tender dishes such as Osso Buco.Explore This Primal